 The US has endured something of a drug crisis in recent years.
 An influx of synthetic drugs and other illicit substances has put lives at risk.
 Ongoing issues with substance abuse treatment and affordable healthcare hinder recoveries.
 Furthermore, access to prescription drugs is at dangerous levels.
 There are some disturbing statistics relating to teenagers and prescribed medication.
 Officials estimate that as many as 54 million people aged 12 and over have partaken in the non-medical use of these drugs.

 Two Major Culprits Here: Opioids and Adderall

 Adderall is still a big problem among teenagers.
 Adderall is a common drug for ADHD and other attention disorders.
-The problem is that it has crossed over into misuse and become a “study drug”.
-In other words, students take this drug, without prescription, to improve their performance at college.
-Stats show that its use has increased from 5.4% in 2009 to 7.5% this year in high school seniors.
+The problem is that it has crossed over into misuse and become a “study drug.”
+In other words, students take this drug without a prescription to improve their performance at college.
+Stats show that its use has increased from 5.4% in 2009 to 7.5% this year among high school seniors.

 Some may think that this is purely an American issue, but this isn’t the case.
 There are some people outside of the US that look at healthcare provisions and blame policy for a rise in opioid addiction.
 Yet, there is also a big problem in many other nations.

 The UK is also in the middle of its own opioid crisis right now.
 Codeine, diazepam, benzos, and tramadol each contribute to a rise in opioid abuse in the UK.
 There are also concerns about the abuse of tranquilizers, such as zopiclone, used for insomnia.
 Rehab providers saw a rise in admissions for prescribed drugs like these of 22% in 2017.

 If the problem is getting worse, what can governments and officials do about it?